codelibs/docker-fione/README.md

 1. Select `Max Execution Time`.
 1. Click `Run` button.

-For the result, you can check `Fione Report` in `Prediction Summary` page.
+You can check the result in `Prediction Summary` page.
+For Machine Learning experts, you can also use H2O Flow in `http://localhost:54321/flow/`.

 ## Development